SHORTLIST

 1. A complimentary airport arrival transfer is included; valid if you are arriving on Day 1 or if you have booked pre-tour accommodation through us.
 You must provide your flight details to your booking agent at least 14 days prior to travel.

 2. A single supplement is available if you’d prefer not to share a room on this trip.
 The single supplement applies to all nights of your trip and is subject to availability.
 Please speak to your booking agent for further information.
-Please note that some room configurations have two single beds, although a double bed will always be requested.
+Some room configurations have two single beds, although a double bed will always be requested.

 3. Due to limited luggage space in our vehicles, please ensure that you are packing light and compact.
 Large, bulky suitcases are unsuitable for this trip.
 Please refer to the Packing section of the Essential Trip Information for details.